haagor/fizz_buzz/README.md

 ### Go bench
 `fizz_buzz/src/go$ go test -bench=. -benchtime=60s`
 I wanted to initialize a benchmark with Go.
 So I write another version of fizz_buzz.
 I named it with the keyword "naive" because I thinking it was less optimize.
 My first benchmark didn't confirm my intuition.
 Indeed I believed reduce the amount of test but with a small `int1`, the naive version will leave the if statements offen at the second.
-My first version, in all case, will execuc all of its if statement.
+My first version, in all case, will execute all of its if statement.

 The other point could be the string concatenation.
 I tried with `bytes.Buffer` but the difference was not perceptible.
 This is something that I could more investigate later.